mcsimps2/RedPanda/README.md

 A quick and nasty Firestore ODM

+## Installing
+Make sure you have Firebase installed (or the relevant flavor you need for your application).

+`npm install --save firebase # or firebase-admin for Node applications`

+`npm install --save redpanda-odm`

 ## Connecting to the Firestore database
 ### `RedPanda.connect(db: Firestore)`
 RedPanda currently only supports one database connection at a time.